 - Cool 30 minutes.

-- To prepare the frosting, beat together the cream cheese and Buttery Sticks until light and fluffy.
+- To prepare the frosting, beat together the cream cheese and butter until light and fluffy.
 Beat in the powdered sugar, heavy cream, and vanilla until well combined.

-- Pipe or spread the frosting onto the cooled cupcakes and top with a pecan.
+- Pipe, spread, or scoop the frosting onto the cooled cupcakes and top with a pecan.